 However, please note that this will conform to Google Analytics tracking that is several generations old.

-This is just page view tracking though.
+Also, this is just page view tracking though.
+You won’t be tracking any events this way.

 How does one add event tracking where a new page is not going to be called?